 College of Agriculture, Food and Natural Resources

-Christopher R. Daubert, Vice Chancellor of Agriculture and Dean of the College of Agriculture, Food & Natural Resources
+Christopher R. Daubert, Vice Chancellor for Agriculture and Dean of the College of Agriculture, Food & Natural Resources

-Bryan L. Garton, Associate Dean and Director of Academic Programs
+Bryan L. Garton, Senior Associate Dean and Director of Academic Programs

-Robert Kallenbach, Assistant Dean and Director of Agriculture and Natural Resources Extension
+Robert Kallenbach, Associate Dean and Senior Program Director of Agriculture and Environment Extension

 2-64 Agriculture Building • (573) 882-8301 • http://cafnr.missouri.edu